 PR: What is the best advice you’ve received about being in recovery?

 M: I think it is important to take responsibility for your own recovery and try as many solutions as possible and find what works for you.
 Be prepared to modify your approach over time.
 I read as many books on the subject as possible and discussed things with medical professionals when I needed to.

 PR: What would you like to share with others who are just starting their journey?

 M: Make Recovery your priority at the start and try and find a support network that suits you.
 Hang out with sober people who can give advice and explore the advantages of harm reduction solutions such as The Sinclair Method along with abstinence-based solutions.
 If things don’t go according to plan, have a look at why that happened and modify your approach.

-We want to give Mike a heartfelt thank you for taking the time to interview with us.
-In addition, we are grateful for his selfless commitment to be a source of support, information, and raw honesty for those who are affected by addiction.
+We want to give recovery blogger, Mike, a heartfelt thank you for taking the time to interview with us.
+In addition, we are grateful for his selfless commitment as a recovery blogger to be a source of support, information, and raw honesty for those who are affected by addiction.

 Keep up the great work, Mike, and please keep writing!

 If you or a loved one are curious about non 12 step addiction treatment, please give us a call.
 You don’t have to do this alone.